bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 And part of that is just the problem is that when you don't have a technology, when you don't have a way of making micro payments, what we would call real micro payments, not like making tiny payments, by definition, any business model or things or infrastructure that would require that do not exist because they can't.
 And so there's an inertia behind that, right?
 You create a technology, but then there's no immediate use for it.
-There are a few fringe uses and people who can use it and, you know, they can kind of like enhance things they're already doing.
+There are a few fringe uses and people who can use it and, they can kind of like enhance things they're already doing.
 But the whole Greenfields thing of things that didn't exist or didn't make sense before that suddenly makes sense.
-And you know, I think at this point, Noster tipping is probably something where people think, oh, it didn't make sense before.
+And you know, I think at this point, Noster tipping is probably something where people think, it didn't make sense before.
 You couldn't really do that with credit cards.

 Speaker 1: 00:44:43

 It didn't.
 I must admit, like on Stacker News, when I want to tip a post, and the little lightning zooms across the screen when I tip.
-Yeah.
-It's just like I started Lightning Wallet, but I put in a few thousand sets and I got some tips back, bigger account number now.
+It's just like I started Lightning wallet, but I put in a few thousand sets and I got some tips back, bigger account number now.
 It's neat.
 If I ever want to get those sets back, I can just pull them back to my Lightning wallet.
 It's pretty neat.

 Speaker 0: 00:45:08

-And look at Cashew and some of the other things, the Fetty Mint and stuff using Lightning as a glue, right?
+And look at Cashew and some of the other things, the Fedimint and stuff using Lightning as a glue, right?

 Speaker 1: 00:45:12